 The period to period comparisons of our results of operations have been prepared using the historical periods included in our financial statements.
-This "Results of Operations" section compares the year ended December 31, 2009 with the year ended December 31, 2008 and the year ended December 31, 2008 with the year ended December 31, 2007.
+This "Results of Operations" section compares the year ended December 31, 2009 with the year ended December 31, 2007.